Piecewise affine approximations for functions of bounded variation: Proof of Theorem

 \proofstep{Step 2.} Next, for $|D^{s}u|$-almost all $x_{0} \in \Omega$, henceforth fixed, we have $\alpha_{r} := \tfrac{\abs{Du}(Q_n(x_{0},r))}{r^{d}} \to \infty$ as $r \todown 0$, and, defining

 where $u_{x_{0},r} = \dashint_{Q_n(x_{0},r)} u \dd x$, by Lemma~3.1 of~\cite{Rind12LSYM} we can find a sequence of $r$'s going to $0$ (not specifically labelled) such that

 and

 where $\psi \colon (-1,1) \to \R$ is increasing and bounded.
-The fact that the blow-up limit $u_0$ can indeed be chosen one-directional can be proved using the rigidity result in Lemma~3.2 of~\cite{Rind12LSYM} (also see Remark~5.8 in \textit{loc.\ cit.}), or using Alberti's rank one theorem~\cite{Albe93ROPD}, see Theorem~3.95 in~\cite{AmFuPa00FBVF}.
+The fact that the blow-up limit $u_0$ can indeed be chosen one-directional can be proved via Alberti's Rank One Theorem~\cite{Albe93ROPD}, see Theorem~3.95 in~\cite{AmFuPa00FBVF}.
+Alternatively, we can employ the rigidity result in Lemma~3.2 of~\cite{Rind12LSYM} (also see Remark~5.8 in \textit{loc.\ cit.}); then we need to treat the additional case of an affine blow-up, but this is in fact easier than the one-directional case.

 It is not hard to see that we additionally may assume that the sequence of $r$'s is chosen such that $\abs{Du}(\partial Q_n(x_{0},r))=0$; we again refer to~\cite{KriRin10RSIF}, pp.~54--55, for these assertions.
 Denote the set of such points $x_{0} \in \Omega$ by $G_2$, and observe that $(\Lcal^d + \abs{Du})(\Omega \setminus (G_{1} \cup G_{2}))=0$.